 - 2 tablespoons olive oil

-- 3 lbs. of lean chuck roast, diced into 1–2” cubes, patted dry
+- 3 lbs. of lean chuck roast or top sirloin, diced into 1–2” cubes, patted dry

 - salt & pepper to season

 - 1 bunch of thyme (tied with cooking string)